 A visual acuity test measures how well you see at different distances using a lettered eye chart.

 Pupil dilation requires putting drops in the eye to dilate the pupil.
 This allows the doctor to get a clearer picture of the retina and look for symptoms of eye illness.
 For several hours after the examination, eyesight may be obstructed.

 Tonometry is a test that uses various methods to assess the fluid pressure inside the eye.
 The “air puff” test is the most popular method of identifying high intraocular pressure.
 In a painless operation, a small jet of air is shot against the cornea.
 Additional, highly complicated testing may be required to obtain more accurate readings.

 Most age-related eye illnesses must be identified and treated early to minimize long-term harm.
 A comprehensive eye exam is recommended every one to two years, depending on a person’s age and risk factors.
 These tests are crucial for detecting diseases like glaucoma and MD in its early stages, when symptoms aren’t yet visible.
 If you or a loved one is experiencing obvious changes in vision, it is vital to arrange an eye exam as soon as possible.

 Want to learn more?

-ConsidraCare’s live-in caregivers are trained to offer professional support to seniors living with chronic conditions, such as eye diseases.
-Please reach out to us at email@example.com or call us at 1-855-410-7971 to arrange care for a loved one.
+ConsidraCare’s live in caregivers for seniors are trained to offer professional support to seniors living with chronic conditions, such as eye diseases.
+Please reach out to us at firstname.lastname@example.org or call us at 1-855-410-7971 to arrange care for a loved one.